The New Friend

 It’s respect, isn’t it?
 Their strength engenders my respect, and therefor trust.

 For all that we have shared with one another, for all of the stories and the truths we’ve disclosed, there are a lifetime left to fall into.
 For now, we sometimes share half-truths and test waters gently until we are ready to share more; the growing safety of our shared space will guide our conversations.
 There is a very organic movement to how we are handling this friendship and I cannot tell you where it will go.
 Today, I know only three things.
 One, that I am grateful for each moment I have with this person who is the very embodiment of healthy masculine.
 Two, that the feminine part of me is resting and at peace when I think of/am around them, because they are a blessing.
-And three, I hope they are as loved and at peace and as appreciated as they deserve to be.
-Even if it is not me responsible for it, I hope only that his heart is full of bliss, always.
+And three, I hope they are as loved and as at peace and as appreciated as they deserve to be.
+Even if it is not me responsible for it, I hope only that their heart is full of bliss, always.

 Comments closed.